andrefpf/tcc-jplm/CONTRIBUTING.md

 When requesting a push or merge, ensure any install or build dependencies are removed before send to this repository.

+## Contribution Guidelines

+Programming guidelines and practices are defined in [GUIDELINES.md](GUIDELINES.md) file.

 ## Responsibilities